bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:56 PM CT, April 14</p>
+<p class="updated_time"> Latest data: 08:16 PM CT, April 14</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 83°, which is 2° *colder* than yesterday.
-Tomorrow is expected to be 9° *colder* than today.
+Tomorrow is expected to be 10° *colder* than today.

 Currently:

-- 80°
+- 77°
-- Breezy
+- Breezy and Mostly Clear
-- 56% humidity
+- 64% humidity
-- 15 mph wind
+- 18 mph wind
-- 2% cloud cover
+- 17% cloud cover
-- 45 AQI 🟩
+- 46 AQI 🟩
-- 2.86 inches of rain expected in the next 48 hours
+- 2.98 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>